chill117/express-mysql-session/readme.md

 ### Session Table Collation

 This module creates a database table to save session data.
 This data is stored in a MySQL text field with the [utf8mb4](https://dev.mysql.com/doc/refman/5.5/en/charset-unicode-utf8mb4.html) collation - added in [MySQL 5.5.3](https://dev.mysql.com/doc/relnotes/mysql/5.5/en/news-5-5-3.html).
 The reason for this is to fully support the utf8 character set.
 If you absolutely must use an older version of MySQL, create your sessions table before initializing the `MySQLStore`.

+### MariaDB Compatibility

+This module will work with MariaDB, but you must follow the usage examples in this readme found [here](#usage) and [here](#use-an-existing-mysql-connection-or-pool).
+The [mariadb module](https://github.com/mariadb-corporation/mariadb-connector-nodejs) is __not__ supported - please use the [mysql2 module](https://github.com/sidorares/node-mysql2) instead to create a connection or pool to your MariaDB instance.

 ## Usage